rinliauw/rinliauw.github.io/content/projects/redstone-calculators/index.md

 ![Full calculator 2](k3ki2.png)

-More pictures are on the Planet Minecraft link above.
+More pictures are on the Planet Minecraft link at the top of this post.

 ## DENTA9